 Figure 11 Aim for sunny cloud-free conditions

 High sun angle A further consideration is the low angle of the sun in winter.
 Figure 12 shows the sun angle for mid-summer and mid-winter for Adelaide, Australia and Vancouver, Canada.
 While the literature usually suggests taking photographs between 10 am and 4 pm (i.e. 1000 – 1600 hours), the graphs indicate that for Vancouver in mid-winter the sun angle lies between 16° and 0°, the sun setting before 4 pm.
 Photographs in mid-winter there would be restricted to between 10 am and 2 pm.
 In mid-winter the sun angle is only 16° but rises to 63° in mid-summer.
 In mid-summer when the sun rises at 4 am and sets after 8 pm, photographs could be taken between, say, 6 am and 6 pm.

 It is therefore difficult to be prescriptive about what sun angle is appropriate because each location needs to evaluate its own requirements.
-If the study has been given a certain period to time to be completed, and the timing is winter, then it is a matter of making the best of the conditions.
-This was the situation for the author’s River Murray project in which the photography was carried out from May to August, winter-time, however, fortunately it was very dry and sunny during much of this time.
+If the survey has been given a certain period to time to be completed, and the timing is winter, then it is a matter of making the best of the conditions.
+This was the situation for the author’s River Murray survey in which the photography was carried out from May to August, winter-time, however, fortunately it was very dry and sunny during much of this time.

 Problems caused by the low sun angle for photography include the long shadows, the strong back lighting and the loss of features, and the strong reflections off water (Figure 13).
 The presence of heavy cloud cover, mist and rain in winter further reduces photographic opportunities.

 Figure 13 Scenes with back lighting